 This story is from Manual, GQ’s flagship newsletter offering useful advice on style, health, and more, four days a week.
 Sign up here to get it in your inbox.

-Whether you’ve been lifting for years or you’re just getting started, if your goal is to build muscle, you need to first understand that gaining size and gaining strength are two distinctly different things.
+The first thing to understand is that gaining size and gaining strength are two distinctly different things.
 Yes, lifting for muscle growth—or hypertrophy, to use the scientific term—will yield some strength gains along the way, and vice-versa, but the way you work out will primarily move you closer toward one goal or the other.
+Put another way, you could use the same exercise to either pack on muscle or get stronger, depending on your approach.

 Consider the difference between bodybuilders and powerlifters—two groups that rely heavily on the bench press in their training.
 “A powerlifter is trying to lift as much weight as possible, whereas bodybuilders are trying to increase the size of their muscles.” says Mathew Welch, MS, CSCS, ATC, USAW-1, an exercise physiologist at HSS.
 “Don’t get me wrong, the bodybuilders are going to get strong, but they’re not necessarily going to have the same strength as a powerlifter, and that’s because the qualities that they’re training are very different.”